-Moncler has always stood for authenticity, excellence and talent, for seeking challenges, and for pursuing shared and sustainable goals.
+Moncler has always stood for authenticity, excellence, and talent, for seeking challenges, and for pursuing shared and sustainable goals.
 These are the values at the heart of the Group.

-In everything it does, Moncler is driven by the desire to innovate while remaining true to itself and its heritage, to strive for continuous and uncompromising quality and to pursue challenging new goals.
-The client is the cornerstone of Moncler's business and the central focus of all decisions, while the talent of people is the most important asset.
+In everything it does, Moncler is driven by the desire to innovate while remaining true to itself and its heritage, to strive for continuous and uncompromising quality, and to grow through change and the pursuit of new challenging standards.

+The client is the cornerstone of Moncler's business and the central focus of all decisions, while the talent of people is its most important asset.

-Nurturing that talent has always been fundamental to the Group and people are absolutely crucial to Moncler.
-They are the architects of the Brand's past success and the key to its future growth, so the Company is always mindful that to create long-term value, it needs to act responsibly and inclusively.
+Nurturing individual talent has always been a core value of the Group, which considers its people a strategic resource, the architects of the Brand's past success, and the key to its future growth.
+For this reason, the Company is always mindful that, to create long-term value, it needs to act responsibly and inclusively.